smikhalevski/react-executor/README.md

 </p>
 <br/>

-Devtools extensions doesn't require any additional configuration and provides introspection to all executors on the page, regardless if they were rendered through React or created outside of the rendering process.
+Devtools extension doesn't require any additional configuration and provides introspection to all executors on the page, regardless if they were rendered through React or created outside of the rendering process.

 To disable devtools, create a custom